mrx7014/HorizonUX/HOWTOGUIDE.md

    Start by cloning this repository to your local machine.
 Afterward, unpack the stock firmware of your choice.

 2. **Edit the Configuration**
-   Navigate to the `dependencies` folder in the repo and open `makeconfigs.prop`.
+   Navigate to the `misc/build_scripts` folder in the repo and open `makeconfigs.prop`.
 Edit the variables in the file to match your desired configuration.
 This will define your ROM's build settings.

 3. **Build the ROM**
    With your custom configurations in place, proceed to build the ROM using the unpacked firmware.
 Ensure everything is set up correctly before starting the build process.